 Our team are always on the lookout for the best experiences Botswana has to offer, and here are a few of our favourites:

 - Moremi Game Reserve

 - Kgalagadi Transfrontier Park

 - Kalahari Desert

-Chobe National Park has the world's largest concentration of African elephants.
-Enjoy the unique opportunity to explore the area by 4x4 vehicle, on foot and by mokoro.
+Chobe National Park is home to the largest concentration of African elephants in the world.
+Enjoy exploring the area by 4x4 vehicle, on foot and by mokoro.

-Moremi Game Reserve is one of the world's most pristine wilderness areas, making it an incredible destination for game viewing and bird watching.
+Moremi Game Reserve is one of the most pristine and diverse ecosystems in Africa, making for spectacular wildlife viewing and bird watching opportunities.